 Unless the reviewing court orders otherwise, within 20 days after the first notice under (a) is filed:

-(1)The superior court clerk must put any designated exhibits in the clerk's possession into numerical or alphabetical order and send them to the reviewing court with two copies of a list of the exhibits sent.
-If the reviewing court clerk finds the list correct, the clerk must sign and return one copy to the superior court clerk.
+(1)The superior court clerk must put any designated exhibits in the clerk's possession into numerical or alphabetical order and send them to the reviewing court.
+The superior court clerk must also send a list of the exhibits sent.
+If the exhibits are not transmitted electronically, the superior court clerk must send two copies of the list.
+If the reviewing court clerk finds the list correct, the clerk must sign and return a copy to the superior court clerk.

-(2)Any party in possession of designated exhibits returned by the superior court must put them into numerical or alphabetical order and send them to the reviewing court with two copies of a list of the exhibits sent.
-If the reviewing court clerk finds the list correct, the clerk must sign and return one copy to the party.
+(2)Any party in possession of designated exhibits returned by the superior court must put them into numerical or alphabetical order and send them to the reviewing court.
+The party must also send a list of the exhibits sent.
+If the exhibits are not transmitted electronically, the party must send two copies of the list.
+If the reviewing court clerk finds the list correct, the clerk must sign and return a copy to the party.